-The only 100% health protection from airborne events is Aero Guardian
+The only real health protection is Aero Guardian

 Health officials in Riverside County warn of toxicities.
 Ash from burned homes and other items will likely contain potentially toxic materials if breathed in or touched with wet skin, such as metals, chemicals, and potentially asbestos, according to a news release.
 If you do get ash on your skin, wash it off immediately.
 Inhaled ash may be irritating to the nose, throat and lungs.